WizardOfMenlo/wizardofmenlo.github.io/content/papers/stir/index.md

 \frac{f(X) - \hat{p}(X)}{\prod_{a \in S} (X - a)}
 $$
 where $\hat{p}$ is the polynomial interpolating $p$ over $S$.
-Again:
+We rely on two properties of quotients:
 1. If all low-degree polynomials close to $f$ disagree with $p$, then the quotient is far from the RS code.
 2. Quotienting is local.
+Given oracle access to $f$, computing the value of the quotient at a point is efficient (and involves querying $f$ at a single location).

 ### The STIR iteration